aranwmurphy/redcircle/README.md

 # RedCircle
-Implementation of an append-only, capped circular buffer using Redis
+Implementation of an push-only, capped circular buffer using Redis

 ## Available Scripts